threeme3/trusdx-audio/README.md

 * Download the .EXE file from the [Releases page](https://github.com/threeme3/trusdx-audio/releases).
 Browser might warn about potential unsafe download, you can ignore this by selecting 'Keep'.

 * Run the setup and follow instructions.
 Again Windows Protection might give a warning, you can ignore by selecting 'More info' and 'Run anyway'.
+There might even be a virus warning, in such case disable Windows Protection completely as this is unjustified, the runtime is safe.

 * Connect the (tr)uSDX to the USB port, set volume to 10